 - B-3.
-For all members of Units A&B, the maximum number of accumulated sick days for which sick leave buyback will be permitted is 400 (four hundred) except that all members in Units A&B hired before September 1, 2013who have accumulated a total of 350 sick days or more as of September 1, 2013 shall be exempted from the application of this cap for sick leave buyback purposes. - B-4.
+For all members of Units A&B, the maximum number of accumulated sick days for which sick leave buyback will be permitted is 400 (four hundred) except that all members in Units A&B hired before September 1, 2013who have accumulated a total of 350 sick days or more as of September 1, 2013 shall be exempted from - B-4.
 In the event a teacher dies while employed by the School Department, his/her estate will be paid a sum equal to the number of his/her accumulated sick leave days times the daily rate set forth in Section B-2 above.